Don Broadhurst: Commonwealth Champion

-Despite not fighting regularly in 2008, Don still managed to win his first professional title in October.
+Despite not fighting regularly in 2008, Broadhurst still managed to win his first professional title in October.
 Fighting in his home town of Birmingham once more he headlined a bill that saw him win the vacant Commonwealth super flyweight crown.
 The opponent in the other corner was Isaac Quaye of Ghana with Broadhurst winning a unanimous decision over 12 rounds.
 The win meant that he had now won the Commonwealth title as an amateur and as a professional.
-Despite this fact the bill itself at the Aston Villa Leisure Centre will no doubt be more remembered for Peter Buckley, the journeyman, winning in his 300th and last bout.
+Despite this fact the bill itself at the Aston Villa Leisure Centre will no doubt be more remembered for Broadhurst's compatriot Peter Buckley, the journeyman, winning in his 300th and last bout.
 Broadhurst made the first defence of his title in March 2009 at the National Indoor Arena in Birmingham defeating another boxer from Ghana, Isaac Owusu in the 11th round.
 On 24 April Broadhurst fought his third Ghanain boxer in a row with a 6th round stoppage of Asamoah Wilson for his second title defence.